Daniel Powter: Career

-Self-titled album (2005–2006)
+"Bad Day" and self-titled album (2005–2007)

+Powter wrote the hook to "Bad Day" while on a ferry ride between Victoria and Vancouver.
+Powter wrote the song with a negative connotation to avoid sounding cheesy and chose "bad day" because it sang well.
+Powter recorded a demo for "Bad Day" with producer Jeff Dawson and fielded inquiries with several music labels.
+After acquiring a music manager in Los Angeles, he signed with Warner Bros.
+Music and recorded his 2005 self titled album with Mitchell Froom co-producing.

 Powter's first single, "Bad Day", was first released in Europe in mid-2005, in advance of his second album, Daniel Powter.
 Warner Bros.
 Records submitted the single for commercials, and it was subsequently chosen by Coca-Cola as the theme song for an ad campaign in Europe.
 The song achieved heavy airplay in most European countries, peaking at number three on the overall European airplay chart.
 It reached number one on national airplay in Germany, number one on the singles charts in the Republic of Ireland and Italy, number two in the United Kingdom—where it stayed in the top ten for thirteen weeks—and number three in Australia.

 In the United States, "Bad Day" was used extensively on the television series American Idol in its fifth season.
 Powter sang the song live at the end of the final show of that season on May 23, 2006.
 The song reached number one on the Billboard Hot 100, Adult Top 40 and Adult Contemporary charts, making Powter the first solo Canadian male artist to top the Hot 100 since Bryan Adams in 1995 (with "Have You Ever Really Loved a Woman?").
 The song also reached number one in Powter's homeland, Canada.